Last Updated on August 20, 2021 by Michelle Ball

 16) Attempt to engage in or engaging in hazing

-17) Bullying including by an electronic act directed specifically toward a pupil or school personnel.
+17) Bullying or sexual cyber bullying, including by an electronic act directed specifically toward a pupil or school personnel.

 18) Sexual harassment